- 10 years in professional administration, including budgetary oversight and staff management.

 - Battle Royal: Monarchists vs. Republicans for the Crown of Canada by Dr. David Johnson (Dundurn Press, 2018).

-- A Beginner’s Guide to Language and Gender, 2nd ed. by Dr. Allyson Jule (Multilingual Matters, 2017).
+- A Beginner’s Guide to Language and Gender (2nd edition), edited by Dr. Allyson Jule (Multilingual Matters, 2017).

 - Teaching and workshop facilitating, including tutoring, generating workshop curriculum and facilitating bibliotherapy and writing workshops for diverse groups of adults.